Dorsoduro Walking Tour (Self Guided), Venice

 Tip:

 The on-site audio guide is quite good, much as the bookshop and terraced cafe directly facing onto the Grand Canal.
-Further to that, there's a quiet little side garden free to walk in with some seats in the shade that you may want to use for a welcome break after long hours of walking in Venice.
+Further to that, there's a quiet little side garden free to walk in with some seats in the shade that you may want to use for a welcome break after long hours of walking around Venice.

 Tip:

 The on-site audio guide is quite good, much as the bookshop and terraced cafe directly facing onto the Grand Canal.
-Further to that, there's a quiet little side garden free to walk in with some seats in the shade that you may want to use for a welcome break after long hours of walking in Venice.
+Further to that, there's a quiet little side garden free to walk in with some seats in the shade that you may want to use for a welcome break after long hours of walking around Venice.

-8) Campo Santa Margherita
+8) Campo Santa Margherita (St. Margaret's Square)

 Why You Should Visit: